 Be Instrumental: Mentor Someone to a New Trajectory

 Mentoring a student is a 16-month commitment.
-Training is four months, and you are expected to continue as their mentor for the first 12 months on the job.
-Your knowledge about workplace norms, how meetings are conducted, how projects are run, how to seek assistance prove invaluable.
-Success Coach Chris Hirst of AgileThought found his mentoring experience to be very positive and wanted potential employers to know is that these students work really hard.
-Serving as a success coach may mean touching base via text and through frequent conversation.
-Chris suggested, “A success coach needs to be present, be available and sometimes push the envelope of what’s requested.
-It’s not a twice a month thing, whenever you get a chance just pick up the phone.”
+Training is four months; after that, you will continue to mentor throughout your student’s first 12 months on the job.
+Your knowledge of workplace norms, how meetings are conducted, how projects are run, and how to seek assistance will prove invaluable.
+Success Coach Chris Hirst of AgileThought found his mentoring experience very positive and wanted potential employers to know that these students work really hard.
+Serving as a success coach may mean touching base via text and frequent conversation.
+As Chris said, A success coach needs to be present, be available, and sometimes push the envelope of what’s requested.
+It’s not a twice-a-month

-Chris Hirst’s mentee, program graduate Jessie Roper, said, “My success coach has put me in the right mindset to attain my goals in the tech world.
+My success coach has put me in the right mindset to attain my goals in the tech world.
 A potential student needs to know you need to be open to getting out of your comfort zone.
 The advice I’d give to anybody about the TCP program is,

 stick it out.
 Four months is a lot longer than you think and when you have your regular life going on at the same time, it’s hard to juggle all those things all at once, but if you stick with it, you can overcome it.

 Interested in becoming a Success Coach or hiring a program graduate?
 START NOW.